Consider us for your year-end giving. Donate Today!

 How to Apply

-Applications to join the Odyssey Project open annually on March 1 and are due in June.
+Applications to join the Odyssey Project open annually on March 1.
+The deadline to apply is June 15, 2025.
 Students are notified of their admission in early July and classes begin in August.
 Find out if you're eligible and follow the steps to apply.

 Make sure you are eligible